Sabarmati (Ahmedabad)–Okha Vande Bharat Express

-The 22925/22926 Ahmedabad - Okha Vande Bharat Express is India's 34th Vande Bharat Express train, connecting the city of Ahmedabad with Okha in Gujarat.
-This train was inaugurated on 24 September 2023 by Prime Minister Narendra Modi via video conference from New Delhi between Ahmedabad Jn and Jamnagar, which was later extended to Okha on 12 March 2024.
+The 22925/22926 Sabarmati (Ahmedabad) - Okha Vande Bharat Express is India's 34th Vande Bharat Express train, connecting the city of Ahmedabad with Okha in Gujarat.
+This train was inaugurated on 24 September 2023 by Prime Minister Narendra Modi via video conference from New Delhi between Sabarmati Junction and Jamnagar, which was later extended to Okha on 12 March 2024 and terminal changed to Sabarmati Junction on August 17, 2026.

 Overview

-This train is operated by Indian Railways, connecting Ahmedabad Jn, Sabarmati Jn, Sanand, Viramgam Jn, Surendranagar Jn, Wankaner Jn, Rajkot Jn, Jamnagar, Dwarka and Okha.
+This train is operated by Indian Railways, connecting Sabarmati Jn, Ambli Road, Sanand, Viramgam Jn, Surendranagar Jn, Wankaner Jn, Rajkot Jn, Jamnagar, Dwarka and Okha.
 It is currently operated with train numbers 22925/22926 on 6 days a week basis.

 Rakes

 It is the thirty-second 2nd Generation and twentieth Mini Vande Bharat 2.0 Express train which was designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.

 Service

-The 22925/22926 Ahmedabad Jn - Okha Vande Bharat Express operates six days a week except Tuesdays, covering a distance of 499 km in a travel time of 6 hours with an average speed of 77 km/h.
+The 22925/22926 Sabarmati (Ahmedabad) - Okha Vande Bharat Express operates six days a week except Tuesdays, covering a distance of 493 km in a travel time of 7 hours with an average speed of 70 km/h.
 The service has 8 intermediate stops.
-The Maximum Permissible Speed is 130 km/h.
+The Maximum Permissible Speed is 110 km/h.